New World Order (professional wrestling): End of the nWo era

 However, by that time, the nWo Elite had collapsed and no longer had any importance in WCW.
 As the year went on, the nWo Black and White (B-Team) members slowly began distancing themselves from each other.
 Stevie Ray left the group in July to reform Harlem Heat with his brother Booker T. Brian Adams was kicked out of the group on the August 16 episode of Nitro and vanished from WCW programming for some time, eventually returning and forming a tag team with Bryan Clark called KroniK.
 Scott Norton left WCW completely after the September 30 episode of Thunder and returned to Japan.
 Vincent left the group and joined The West Texas Rednecks alongside former nWo stablemates Curt Hennig and Barry Windham, changing his name to "Curly Bill" and later to "Shane" (as another slap at Vince McMahon).
 Horace Hogan would quietly go on his own after all of this.

 Hogan and Nash also entered a feud before the end of the summer.
 Nash lost the WCW Championship in a tag team match at Bash at the Beach in July pitting him and Sting against Sid Vicious and Randy Savage as Savage pinned him.
 The next night, Hogan returned to Nitro and accepted a challenge from Savage for the championship; Nash interfered by hitting a Jacknife Powerbomb on Savage and gave Hogan the victory, but the next week Nash attacked Hogan during a match with Vicious and aligned himself with Vicious and Rick Steiner.
 Over the next few weeks, Hogan and Nash, along with Vicious and Steiner (on Nash's side) and Sting and a returning Goldberg (on Hogan's side) feuded with each other, culminating in a match at Road Wild where Hogan put his title and career on the line against Nash's career.
 Hogan returned to his red and yellow attire on Nitro shortly before, and subsequently dropped the "Hollywood" moniker from his name.
-Hogan won the match, thus forcing Nash to retire.
+Hogan won the match, thus forcing Nash to retire and ending the nWo Wolfpac elite completely.
 Nash did continue to make appearances afterward, usually stirring up trouble backstage with Hall as his cohort.